ZornitsaPesheva/FlowChartReactTS/README.md

 ## Install Flow Chart JS:

-Copy the extracted files to the /src folder
+Copy the extracted files to the /src folder and add this at the end of the .d.ts file:\
+export defaul FlowChart

 ## Learn More